Fluidity of the system produced in relativistic pp and heavy-ion collisions: Hadron resonance gas model approach: Results and discussion

 \section{Results and discussion}

 We include all the hadrons and resonances up to a mass of 2.25 GeV listed in the particle data book~\cite{Zyla2020} along with the Hagedorn spectrum.
 The thermodynamic properties are dependent on the eigen volume of hadrons which have to be chosen appropriately.
 It is dependent only on the unknown parameter $r_h$.
 The hadron-hadron interactions are not repulsive for an $r_h$ value comparable to the charge radii.
-Hence, it was argued that $r_h$ should be taken according to the hard-core volume known from nucleon-nucleon scattering.
-The repulsive interactions are mediated by $\omega$ mesons and the range of an interaction is inversely proportional to the mass of the mediator.
+Hence, it was argued that $r_h$ should be taken according to the hard-core radius known from nucleon-nucleon scattering.
+The repulsive interactions are mediated by $\omega$ mesons and the range of interaction is inversely proportional to the mass of the mediator.
 Based upon the above argument, we have chosen a hard-core radius, $r_h = 0.3$ fm, to incorporate the repulsive interaction.
-Also there is not much deviation in charge radii between baryons and mesons, therefore, uniform hard-core radius ($r_h = 0.3$ fm) is considered for all hadrons~\cite{Munzinger1999,Kadam2015,Tiwari2018}.\\
+Also, there is not much deviation in charge radii between baryons and mesons, therefore, uniform hard-core radius ($r_h = 0.3$ fm) is considered for all hadrons~\cite{Munzinger1999,Kadam2015,Tiwari2018}.\\

 The effect of system size on volume and particle numbers, considered infinite in the thermodynamic limit, can be implemented by providing a lower momentum cut-off to the integral over momentum space~\cite{Redlich2016,Bhattacharyya2015,Sarkar2017}.
-The finite-size effect is introduced by using lower limit of momentum $p_{\text{cutoff}}$(MeV) = 197$\pi/D$(fm)~\cite{Sarkar2017}.
-Here $D = 2R$ is characteristic system size, R being system radius.
-We chose few representative radii, $R =$ 3, 5, 7 and 10 fm to cover system properties from high multiplicity pp to ultra-relativistic heavy-ion collisions~\cite{Sarkar2017,Chatterjee2015}.
+The finite-size effect is introduced by using a lower limit of momentum $p_{\text{cutoff}}$(MeV) = 197$\pi/D$(fm)~\cite{Sarkar2017}.
+Here $D = 2R$ is the characteristic system size, R being the system radius.
+We chose a few representative radii, $R =$ 1.5, 3, 5, 7 and 10 fm to cover system properties from high multiplicity pp to ultra-relativistic heavy-ion collisions based on experimentally obtained HBT radii~\cite{Sarkar2017,ALICE:2011kmy,ALICE:2015hav,ALICE:2019kno,Chatterjee2015}.
 This choice of system size goes inline with the recent observations of finite hadronic phase lifetime observed in pp and heavy-ion collisions \cite{Sahu:2019tch,ALICE:2019xyr}.\\